tomjoht/tomjoht.github.io/_posts/2024/04/2024-04-03-ai-the-api-docs-conference-preso.md

 - api-doc
 keywords:
 rebrandly: https://idbwrtng.com/ai-the-api-docs-conference-preso
 description: "There's an upcoming conference called <a href='https://apithedocs.org/ai-2024'>AI The Docs 2024: API Documentation and AI Best Practices</a>, held April 3, 2024 online.
 The conference is put on by the same API the Docs group / Pronovix that holds other online conferences and events.
 I'll be one of the speakers.
-I'm planning to talk about prompt engineering. "
+I'm planning to talk about prompt engineering."
 image: aithedocsconfthumb123.png
 ---